JEFFKAY16/food-app/README.md

 # Food API-Webapp

-This project is about an exhibition app used to ---- :
+This project is about an a food app that allows you to search for your favourite meals by ingredients, get the recipe and instructions on how to prepare the meal.
+It uses TheMealDB: An open, crowd-sourced database of Recipes from around the world.
+They also offer a free [JSON API](https://www.themealdb.com/api.php) for anyone wanting to use it, with additional features for subscribers.

 # See A Live Version
 [Try It Out](https://jeffkayombo.me/food-app/)